IBM/ubiquity-k8s/README.md

     ```

 ### 3. Configuring the Provisioner
-Before running the Provisioner service, you must create and configure the `/etc/ubiquity/ubiquity-k8s-provisioner.conf` file, according to your storage system type.
+Before running the Provisioner service, you must create and configure the `/etc/ubiquity/ubiquity-k8s-provisioner.conf` file.

-Here is example of a configuration file that need to be set:
+Here is example of a configuration file.
+Make sure to set the backend with `scbe` for IBM block storage usage or `spectrum-scale` for IBM Spectrum Scale usage.
 ```toml
 logPath = "/var/tmp"  # The Ubiquity provisioner will write logs to file "ubiquity-k8s-provisioner.log" in this path. backend = "scbe" # Backend name such as scbe or spectrum-scale